chenlamchan/chenlamchan/README.md

 ### 🚀 What I'm Passionate About

-I am most comfortable when I am deep in the backend, architecting systems that are both robust and efficient.
+I'm driven by the challenge of "how to build it right" so that it's clean, scalable, and efficient.
 I don't just write code; I build systems.

-  * **System Optimization & Scalability:** My core focus.
-I enjoy thinking about clean code, scalable architecture, and performance tuning, including concepts like multithreading, multiprocessing, and even Python-C++ bindings.
+  * **System Optimization & Scalability:** I enjoy working on clean code, scalable architecture, and performance optimization, including concepts like multithreading, multiprocessing, and vectorization.
-  * **Backend & Mathematical Logic:** I love coding systems with strong logical or mathematical foundations at their core (e.g., building a Monte Carlo simulator).
+  * **Backend & Mathematical Logic:** I love coding systems with strong logical or mathematical foundations at their core.
+I'm currently exploring the bridge between high-level and high-performance languages, such as Python C++ bindings.
   * **Creative Integration:** I excel at integrating, fine-tuning, and customizing existing tools, models, and techniques to solve a specific problem.
-I'm an adapter and a builder, not a pure UI developer.

 ### 🛠️ My Tech Stack & Core Competencies

-**Note:** You must be truthful here.
-List what you know.
-Delete or add as needed.

   * **Programming Languages:** Python, SQL, C++ (exploring), Bash
   * **Data Engineering:** Apache Spark, Apache Airflow, dbt, Docker, PostgreSQL, [Add: e.g., Kafka, RabbitMQ, Data Warehouses like BigQuery/Snowflake]